NHopewell/import-this/_posts/2021-02-17-from-simple-namespaces-to-oop.markdown

 **Problems with this implementation:**
 - Our key and value buckets are both stored in the global namespace which can quickly become cluttered with variable names.
 Recall that one namespace is never enough.
 - We have to manually create each peice of this solution (creating buckets, hashing to those buckets, and then appending to those buckets).
-- No modularity or extensibility in this implementation.
+- No modularity or extensibility is baked into this implementation.

 An obvious next step would be to try to avoid this manual nature of our current implementation by moving logic into functions.
 We want to have functions to set and get items from our namespace.